ankushs92/Browscap4j/README.md

 #Performance
 Performance testing was done on Macbook Pro,8 GM Ram , i5 2nd gen with SSD.
-Performance is pretty damn decent!Once you warm up the JVM for some time, the best case for resolving a user agent is about 150 ms ,the worst being 300 ms.
+Performance is pretty damn decent!Once you warm up the JVM for some time, the best case for resolving a user agent is about 20 ms ,the worst being 130-140 ms.
-However,most Strings are resolved around the 180-200 ms mark.
+However,most Strings are resolved around the 70-100ms mark.
 That is a considerable performance improvement ,considering that the same program written using the data structures in Python takes ~ 7-10 sec (best case) to resolve a user agent String.

 #Testing